 Teton County Property Taxes

 Property taxes are based on assessed values.
 Every year, the elected county assessor determines bills based on estimates of what each property could sell for.
 Values are based on comparable properties in the neighborhood, inflation, improvements, deterioration and the real estate market.
 The assessor uses confidential sale prices of houses to estimate a market value.
-In 2009, homeowners paid $5,455 in property taxes on a $1 million home.
+In 2015, homeowners paid $5,455 in property taxes on a $1 million home.
+The median Teton County home amounted to .5% of the home’s value.
+In the United States as a whole, median home property taxes were over twice as high: 1.2 percent of the median value for homes with a mortgage.
 (For a technical explanation of how property taxes are computed go to http://tetonwyo.org/AgencyTopic.asp?topicID=100044.)
 Of the property tax levied in Teton County, almost 10 percent goes to county government.
 The state takes the majority, almost 65 percent, for schools.
 Other local entities that levy property taxes include Teton County Library, Teton County Fair, Teton County Weed and Pest, Teton County School District, St. John’s Medical Center, Teton County Conservation District and Teton County’s school recreation district.

 Teton County sales tax: 6 percent Teton Village sales tax: 8 percent Wyoming state and Teton County mill levy: 57.42 Annual property tax on $500,000 home: $2,727 Annual property tax on a $1 million home: $5,455 Annual property tax on $10 million home: $54,550 County’s overall assessed value for 2009: $1.327 billion